 Demographic dividends are economic benefits that arise from changes in population age structure and from other demographic forces, enhancing opportunities for economic development.
 As falling fertility results in fewer dependent children relative to workers, a country experiences a first demographic dividend, with resources becoming available to increase investments and raise standards of living.
 The economic boost can be substantial, but it eventually comes to an end as the smaller population of children grows up to become a smaller population of workers while the number of elderly keeps growing.

-For one thing, changing demography can lead to higher rates of saving and investment.
-A working-age population facing a long period of retirement has a powerful incentive to accumulate assets.
-The second channel is through human-capital investment.
-Countries with low fertility invest more in the education and health of each child, and the improved skills and capabilities of each worker can more than compensate for the slower growth of the work force.
+2. Families and governments experiencing low fertility invest more in the education and health of each child.
+The improved skills and capabilities of each worker can more than compensate for the slower growth of the work force

 For the many countries currently experiencing a first demographic dividend, NTA can help understand how the benefits can be accelerated, prolonged, and directed toward important development goals.
 Other countries, which have completed the first dividend, can use NTA to understand how economic benefits can be sustained and how governments and families can best prepare for population aging.

 Population Change and Economic Growth in Asia: New Findings from the National Transfer Accounts (NTA) Project

 NTA Bulletin, No. 8, November 2015

 Population age structures are changing everywhere in the world, but nowhere has the change been more rapid or dramatic than in Asia.
 And changing age structures can have a profound effect on wellbeing and economic growth.

 How many consumers and producers are there in a population?
 How much do they earn and how much do they consume at every stage of life?
 To what extent do the elderly support themselves from assets acquired during their working years?
 And how do families and governments meet the needs of children and the elderly who consume more than they produce?